redhat-performance/benchmark-runner/HOW_TO.md

 <!-- /TOC -->

 ## Add new benchmark operator workload to benchmark runner
+This section also applies to modifying an existing workload, including any template .yaml files.

 1. git clone https://github.com/redhat-performance/benchmark-runner
 2. cd benchmark-runner
 3. Install prerequisites (these commands assume RHEL/CentOS/Fedora):